 Developmental editing is how we make sure your book’s content is strong, makes sense, and engages the reader.
 This is the stage where we make you look smart. 😉 In a developmental edit, we’re reviewing your content and structure.
 For non-fiction writers, we are evaluating whether your argument is clear to your readers, whether your facts are correct, and whether your structure is logical.
 For fiction writers, we’re looking at the world you’re building and ensuring it’s consistent in its logic, evaluating your character development, and keeping our eyes peeled for any plot holes.
 Developmental editing provides you with the critical feedback you need to revise your book from bad first draft to fierce manuscript.
 You’ll receive your edits via the “Track Changes” feature in your Word Doc and a video explanation of the edits as well.

 Copyediting has a different purpose: making sure your use of the written word is technically correct and clean.
 We’ll examine your diction, grammar, and look out for typos.
 You’ll receive feedback on things like your paragraph length, repeated words, or if you’re using a word properly.
 We may even include some sentence rewrites if we read one that doesn’t quite make sense.
-These edits are also delivering via “Track Changes” in your Word Doc.
+These edits are also delivered via “Track Changes” in your Word Doc.

 Proofreading is the final step in your editing process; it is the step before you publish.
 When we proofread, we’re checking for typos, weird words, accidental replicated text, or anything that looks wrong.
 We’re also making sure nothing was missed in the copyedits.
 It’s kinda like checking the mirror after lunch to make sure there’s no lettuce in your teeth. 🙂

 I highly recommend that every book goes through all three stages of the editing process.
 The right stage for you is the stage you haven’t done yet. 🙂